You're the First, the Last, My Everything: Certifications

 "You're the First, the Last, My Everything" was certified Gold by the RIAA on December 18, 1974.
 It was certified silver for 200,000 sold copies in United Kingdom in 1974.

+Other versions

-Howard Brown version
+Howard Brown

 A cover version of the song performed by Howard Brown was released in 2005 in the UK as a charity single.
-It peaked at #13 in the UK singles chart.
-Prior to its release it had been adapted for a popular television commercial for Halifax Bank in which Brown could be seen singing and dancing.
+It peaked at No. 13 on the UK singles chart.
+Prior to its release, it had been adapted for a popular television commercial for Halifax Bank in which Brown could be seen singing and dancing.

 Ally McBeal

 The Ally McBeal character John Cage draws inspiration from this song.
 Barry White personally sang it on the episodes "Those Lips, That Hand" and the series finale "Bygones".